learn-thrive-group

 Audition dates

 • Feb.
-17, 2024: Virtual interview and recorded audition submission.
-Faculty highly recommend attending your audition / interview in person.
+15, 2025: Virtual interview and recorded audition submission.
+Faculty highly recommend attending your audition in person.

 What to prepare for your audition: